datocms/react-datocms/README.md

 ## Progressive/responsive image loading

-`<Image />` is a React component specially designed to work seamlessly with DatoCMS’s GraphQL queries that completely optimizes image loading for your sites.
+`<Image />` is a React component specially designed to work seamlessly with DatoCMS’s [`responsiveImage` GraphQL query](https://www.datocms.com/docs/qualcosa) that completely optimizes image loading for your sites.

 ### Out-of-the-box features